 Foresight was one of the first groups to launch and also successfully exit renewable energy investments for tax efficient investors.
 The income stream from renewable energy is largely predictable and often inflation linked.
 This is an attractive feature for many, including insurance companies and pension funds.

 A further exit route is a sale of the assets to IHT investors as renewable energy is an allowable investment for Business Property Relief (BPR) purposes.
 The smart meter businesses will also provide an attractive investment with predictable revenue streams.
 The utility companies need them installed but don’t want to own them.
 However, there are many infrastructure investors who want a predictable, lower-risk (in their eyes) revenue stream and, in Foresight’s view, would be willing to purchase them.

-For those seeking to invest in the more stable end of VCT, the Foresight Solar & Infrastructure VCT is worthy of consideration.
+For those seeking to invest in the more stable end of the VCT spectrum, the Foresight Solar & Infrastructure VCT is worthy of consideration.
 Foresight has been at the forefront of renewable energy investing in the UK, and crucially for this offer, overseas.
 In addition, they were one of the first to spot the opportunity with smart energy meters and have been investing in this market for the last three years.
-The returns are limited, and for a six-year investment a target of £1.15 per £1 invested is fairly low, however there should be a degree of predictability involved.
+The returns are limited, and for a six-year investment a target of £1.15 per £1 invested is fairly low; however, there should be a degree of predictability involved.

 - Targeted Dividend

 - Initial Charge